johneortega/johneortega.github.io/_pages/about.md

 In health care, I have tirelessly worked to solve several problems and build software to address those problems.
 I have always been part of the health care system in one way or another since a kid.
 Feel free to ask me about my experiences in health care outside of the AI realm.
 My experience from the digital perspective began in 2011 when I started working with WebMD.
-There I created tools for the devops team that will eventually guarantee the use of web pages online for everyday users in the USA to find solutions to their typical problems.
-After that, is when I began to work on a tougher problem rooted in NLP where I applied machine learning algorithms and other techniques with several others, even the original Watson team from IBM after winning Jeopardy (fun fact), to create software that eventually became a package known as Ambient Clinical
+There I created tools for the devops team that will eventually guarantee the use of web pages online for everyday users in the USA to find solutions to typical health issues.
+After that I began to work on a tougher problem rooted in NLP where I applied machine learning algorithms and other techniques with several others including  members of the original IBM team who built the Watson question-anwsering system that beat Jeopardy.
+We created and deployed several applictions whose combined framework eventually became part of what is known as Ambient Clinical Care, a product owned by Microsoft.
-Care later bought by Microsoft.
 That work at Nuance led to several patents, including an interesting [Acronym Disambiguation Patent](https://patentimages.storage.googleapis.com/bc/6c/74/03c596e5e3343d/US11152084.pdf).
 Since then I have also worked with PointClickCare and other consulting companies to help make the patient experience better through AI.
 Currently, I am working with a company (to be announced) to help solve insurance problems in health care.
 To see some of the type of stuff I worked on, check out this [Talk on Big Data for Medical](https://www.youtube.com/watch?v=i5cmjrRacDQ) that I gave in Madrid.